rebuy-de/aws-nuke/README.md

 --- truncating long output ---
 ```

-As you see *aws-nuke* now tries to delete all resources which aren't filted,
+As you see *aws-nuke* now tries to delete all resources which aren't filtered,
-without caring about the dependendies between them.
+without caring about the dependencies between them.
 This results in API errors
 which can be ignored.
 They are displayed anyway, because it might be helpful
 for debugging, if the error is not about dependencies.